 High Hair Selenium

-High hair selenium can be due to the use of shampoos containing selenium may indicate a loss of selenium through the hair.
+High hair selenium can be due to the use of shampoos containing selenium and may indicate a loss of selenium through the hair.

 Low Hair Selenium

 Low hair selenium may be due to dietary deficiency, which is relatively common, especially among those who eat refined foods.

 Selenium toxicity is increased in animals with low or depleted stores of vitamin E. Chronic ingestion of more than 0.6 mg/day can cause toxicity.